daltonjorge/gploy/README.markdown

 If no error occurs, your project must be available now.

-From now when you want update your project simply do a commit of changes and run git push production master to update project in server.
+From now when you want update your project simply do a commit of changes and run git push production master to update project in server or run:

+	> gploy -d
 #OBS: This is a initial version then careful when using it.
 If you find bugs please let me know, fell free for make a fork in project at [github](http://github.com/edipofederle/gploy) and fix the bugs :D.